We offer two routes for qualifications, VTCT and FHT

-Currently VTCT’s assessment model is based on the competence model and continuous assessment, meaning that the centre provides the assessors.
+Currently, VTCT’s assessment model is based on the competency model and continuous assessment, meaning that the centre provides the assessors.
 This means that the centre has more control over the assessment process and total input into the assessment decisions.
 An internal verifier quality assures the process and VTCT externally samples 10% of the assessments.

 The VTCT model is based on trust and is reliant on the integrity of the centre and their assessors.
 VTCT and education centres work in partnership to quality assure the course.